The 13 Colonies for Kids - Who Came to the New World? Illustration

 For Kids: Who came to the New World?

-The leaders in 17th century England (the 1600s) did not want their best craftsmen and their best farmers to leave England.
+The leaders back in England did not want their best farmers and best craftsmen to leave England.
 It was soon put about that the only people immigrating to the New World were the dregs of society, robbers, burglars, and other criminals, along with paupers, vagrants, and people running away from things.
 That's what the leaders in England kept saying.
+There was some truth in this.
+Criminals, given the choice of death or immigration chose immigration.
+But, for the most part, those who chose to come to the New World were people with courage, who wanted a better life for themselves and their families.
+The colonists needed good farmers to join them in the New World, if they were going to survive.

+The successful farmers in England were reluctant to move.
+Some believed the tales put about by their leaders.
+But mostly, it was the loss of the privilege of "copyhold" that held them back.
 Farmers knew if they gave up their "copyhold", the land their family had leased or owned in England, for hundreds of years in some cases, they could not get it back.

-What did the colonists bring with them?
+What did the colonists bring with them to the New World?

 Quick View: Comparison, Pilgrims, Puritans, Quakers